 Freezing of gait, a sudden, unintentional stopping of ongoing walking, is a serious problem for many individuals with PD.
-Our studies use functional magnetic resonance imaging to determine how brain activity and connectivity differ in individuals with PD with and without freezing of gait, compared to control participants.
-Other studies evaluate motor adaptation responses in people with PD with and without freezing using prism glasses or walking on a rotating platform.are aimed at developing reliable and valid methods for real-time monitoring and detection of freezing using wearable sensors.
+Our studies use a variety of approaches including wearable sensors to detect freezing, kinematics to measure gait in people with and without freezing and functional magnetic resonance imaging to determine how brain activity and connectivity differ in individuals with PD with and without freezing of gait, and testing of novel interventions to reduce freezing.

 Physical Therapy and Deep Brain Stimulation in Parkinson Disease

 Funding Source: NIH K12055931